scizeron/jidr/README.md

 # Bootstrap _admin_

-The admin.sh must be installed on the application nodes
+The admin.sh must be installed on the target application nodes (once per application and a application supports several versions).

 # _app_ Installation

-Invoke the following command with the following parameters :
+Invoke the following command with the following options :

     admin.sh install